Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Supplements for Bodybuilding (2026)

-The bodybuilding supplement industry thrives on hype, but the evidence is remarkably clear: only two supplements consistently improve muscle growth in trained lifters - protein (specifically getting enough total daily protein with adequate leucine) and creatine monohydrate.
-Everything else is either marginal, unproven, or outright useless.
-We scored protein powders for bodybuilders based on protein quality, amino acid profile, and cost per gram, because hitting your daily protein target is the foundation everything else builds on.
+The bodybuilding aisle runs on hype, but the evidence cuts through it fast: only two supplements consistently help trained lifters build muscle.
+Protein (really just hitting enough total daily protein, with enough leucine) and creatine monohydrate.
+Everything else is marginal, unproven, or useless.
+We scored protein powders for bodybuilders on protein quality, amino acid profile, and cost per gram, because hitting your daily protein target is the foundation everything else is built on.

 Our Top Picks